danielwellman/bane/README.md

 launcher.join
 ```

-   See the `examples`directory for more examples.
+   See the `examples` directory for more examples.
 For a list of options supported by the
    included behaviors, see the source for the behaviors in `lib/bane/behaviors`; note that you will find both
-   services (that bind to sockets directly) and responders (that assume a running TCP server and communicate with a connection).
+   servers (that bind to sockets directly) and responders (that assume a running TCP server and communicate with a socket connection).

 ## Listening on all hosts